codefresh-io/cap-docs.codefresh.io/_docs/testing/unit-tests.md

 ## Running unit tests with a dynamic Docker image

-The ultimate method of running unit tests in Codefresh is by creating a specific image dedicated to unit tests.
+The ultimate method of running unit tests in Codefresh is by creating a specific image, dedicated to unit tests.
 If Docker Hub doesn't already contain an image that suits you, you should create your own.

 This means that your application has *two Dockerfiles*.
-The main one that holds the application as a deployment artifact, and a separate one that holds all the unit test libraries and tools that you need.
+The main one that holds the application as a deployment artifact, and another one that holds all the unit test libraries and tools that you need.

 Here is an example: